liiight/notifiers/README.rst

 ~~~~~~~~~~~~~~~~~~

 I wanted to avoid the whole unicode issue fiasco if possible, but
-there’s not real constraint in adding python 2 support.
+there isn't a real constraint in adding python 2 support.
 If there’s an
 overwhelming desire for this, i’ll do it.
 Probably.